akc8012/acolannino.io/content/blog/gina-blog/index.md

 This is fine and well and "noble" I guess, but I think it's becoming rapidly unneeded to degrade your app by supporting legacy browsers.
 For the most part, everyone's switched to their phones, which usually come preinstalled with *evergreen* browsers like Chrome or Safari.
 Second, even if there are some stragglers on their old Gateway's running IE 6, we really need to draw the backwards-compatibility line *somewhere*, ideally before we go [totally bonkers], like some people.
 My deepest condolences go out to all the Gateway fans.

-#### yarn good, npm bad
+### yarn good, npm bad
 I'm using the yarn command-line tool, instead of the more popular npm.
-I'd really like to ask you all, [why are you still using npm in 2020?](https://iamturns.com/yarn-vs-npm-2018/) Yarn has a much more pleasant-looking CLI (command-line interface), and to me, still feels faster than npm.
+I'd really like to ask you all, [why are you still using npm in 2020?](https://iamturns.com/yarn-vs-npm-2018/) Yarn has a much more pleasant-looking CLI (command-line interface, pronounced like CLEE!), and to me, still feels faster than npm.
+Have you ever really *looked* at the output spewed by npm all over the sacred console?
+It's a disgrace.
+The colors were chosen seemingly at random, when it does anything it **flashes** and **SCREECHES**, and draws all sorts of ASCII rectangles whenever something needs an update, for some *ungodly* reason.

+My complaints here seems arbitrary and stupid, and sure, I'll concede both of those points.
+However, to me, these things matter.
+I'm a *visual person*, for whatever that's worth, so if I'm going to pick a CLI to stare at all day for hours-on-end, it better not look like ass.
+Like npm.
+Yarn has subtle, soft colors, *animated* progress spinners, and the lock files look a lot cleaner to my eyes.
+Of course you should never look at the lock files with your unworthy *human eyes*, but sometimes I like to check up on what the machine is doing.

 Yes, it's maintained by Facebook, a [very] *[not] [good]* company.
-But guess what? [npm] is owned by Microsoft now, and they are also an organization that will burn in the [corporate] [version] [of hell].
+But guess what? [npm] is owned by Microsoft now, and they are also an organization that will burn in the [corporation] [version] [of hell].
 It's 2020, and all your fav CLI tools are cancelled.
 Congrats!

 ![sonic](sonic.jpg)